astronomer/airflow-guides/guides/kubepod-operator.md

 To double check which version of the Kubernetes provider package is compatible with your version of Airflow and to view dependencies that will be installed automatically please refer to the [Airflow Kubernetes provider Documentation](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/index.html#requirements).

 You will also need an existing Kubernetes cluster to connect to, which commonly but not necessarily is the same cluster that Airflow is running on.
 It is _not_ necessary to use the Kubernetes Executor in order to use the KPO.
-You may use any of the following executors: `CeleryExecutor`, `KubernetesExecutor`, [`CeleryKubernetesExecutor`](https://airflow.apache.org/docs/apache-airflow/2.0.0/executor/celery_kubernetes.html).
+You may use any of the following executors: `LocalExecutor`, `LocalKubernetesExecutor`, `CeleryExecutor`, `KubernetesExecutor`, [`CeleryKubernetesExecutor`](https://airflow.apache.org/docs/apache-airflow/2.0.0/executor/celery_kubernetes.html).
 When using Celery remember to install its [provider](https://registry.astronomer.io/providers/celery).

 > **Note**: On Astro, the infrastructure needed to run KPO with CeleryExecutor is pre-built into every cluster.
 Astronomer provides [comprehensive documentation on using the KPO on Astro](https://docs.astronomer.io/astro/kubernetespodoperator).